Phone numbers

 Dialectical behaviour therapy (DBT)

-Group DBT is proven to be effective for borderline personality disorder (BPD)
+Group DBT is proven to be effective for emotionally unstable personality disorder (EUPD).

 • It consists of 12 groups in which patients learn 4 main skills – mindfulness, how to manage distress, controlling emotions and relating to others